tubbo/gordon/README.md

-# Gordon.
-Flash Gordon.
+# Gordon. jQuery Style
 **Gordon** is a plugin that manages the display of error messages using pure JavaScript.
-Although it can (and does) bind to existing frameworks to save speed and fit in better with its environment.
-While Gordon is framework-agnostic, it does require that you leave the variable `flash` open.
+This is a branch geared towards jQuery users so the plugin is chainable and easy to use with jQuery.

 Questions?
 Problems?
 Hit me up on Twitter ([@tubbo](http://twitter.com/tubbo).) or just [shoot me a message](http://github.com/inbox/new/tubbo).